codepath/android_guides/Implementing-a-Horizontal-ListView.md

 ### Conclusion

 Here we have implemented a simple Horizontal ListView using a popular third-party library.
-Obviously this example is very simple but you can follow the steps in the [the Adapter guide](https://github.com/thecodepath/android_guides/wiki/Using-an-ArrayAdapter-with-ListView) to create arbitrarily complex list items.
+Obviously this example is very simple but you can follow the steps in the [[the Adapter guide|Using-an-ArrayAdapter-with-ListView]] to create arbitrarily complex list items.

 ## References